ministryofjustice/moj-design-system/app/views/components/filter/README.md

 ## Research on this component

-This pattern is marked as experimental because it needs more research.
+This component is marked as experimental because it needs more research.

+If you have used the filter component, get in touch to share your research findings.

 ## Contribute to this component